practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Scala/Running and building Scala programs - baby steps/(C) Compile Scala source code "directly" to run on the JVM/README.md

 **_Hello, world for Java!_**

-The _-cp_ option is for the "class search path of directories and zip/jar files" and zip/jar files; see from output of command: _> java_
+The _-cp_ option is for the "class search path of directories and zip/jar files"; see from output of command: _> java_

 The real "trick" here is to also consider the relative path .\ at the class search path of directories!